flashypepo/beaglebone/workshop/vsx-examples/pocketbeagle-2/README_buzzer.md

-# Tonal Buzzer
+# Buzzer

 ## Goal

-Use the tonal buzzer to play meoldies.
+Use the buzzer to play melodies.

 ## Overview